 The watch outs with managing costs: with cuts, make sure the product change is not significantly noticeable.
 You should understand any potential impact in the eyes of your consumer on your brand’s performance and image.
 Can the P&L cover these costs, either increased sales or efficiency elsewhere?
 Managing your margin % is crucial to the long-term success of your brand.

-4. Marketing Costs
+4. Efficient marketing Costs

 As marketers sometimes we get protective of the amount, hoping to have as much money as we can to carry out the activities on our priority lists.
 But we should be looking at marketing costs from the view point of the CEO, with a focus on making sure every program drives profit.